Kalabera Cave

 Kalabera Cave is an underground chamber in Kalabera, Saipan.
-There is a trail, ramp at the cave's entrance, pictographic and petroglyph interpretive panels, prayer or offering area, replica latte huts, and landscaping in the surrounding area.
+There is a trail, ramp at the cave's entrance, pictograph and petroglyph interpretive panels, prayer or offering area, replica latte huts, and landscaping in the surrounding area.

 The site was used as a prehistoric burial site.
 There are more than forty-five prehistoric petroglyphs and rock engravings in the cave, measuring between 5 and 10 inches in size.
 Most of the engravings portray headless human figures.
 During the Battle of Saipan, civilians and combatants hid in the cave and it served as a field hospital.
 Years after the war, ordnance, human belongings, and skeletons were still retrieved 30 to 50 feet from the cave's entrance.